evgenyneu/docker-rails-fig-sample/README.md

 ## Feedback welcome

-If you stuck and need help - do not hesitate to create a ticket.
+If you stuck and need help - do not hesitate to ask.